Chomama/war-java/README.md

 This endpoint returns all of the players and their corresponding number of wins.

 ## Installation
-The app runs on Java 17.
+The app requires Java 17 to run.

 ```bash
 https://github.com/Chomama/war.git